 Sunset along the Linda Vista hiking trail in Tucson, Arizona

-Linda Vista is a short loop trail of just under a mile, so perfect for anyone seeking an easy nature trek without sacrificing the spectacular mountain vistas.
+There are 2 trails here, a ~mile long inner loop and a 2.2 mile outer loop, so perfect for anyone seeking an easy nature trek without sacrificing the spectacular mountain vistas.
 Here, you can explore the exotic desert plant life up close, take in breathtaking mountain scenery, and get in a little workout, all without risking heat exhaustion and dehydration.
-It’s the perfect place to soak in the desert scenery in a tranquil, tourist-free setting.

-Be on the lookout for bobcats!
+Wildlife watching: Be on the lookout for bobcats!

-To date, the Linda Vista trail is one of only 2 Tucson area hikes where I have seen a bobcat upclose – literally less than 10 feet from me on the trail.
+To date, this trail is one of only 2 Tucson area hikes (the other being Hidden Canyon) where I have seen a bobcat upclose.
+I saw this bobcat literally less than 10 feet from me on the trail.
 Despite being located in a suburban environment, it is not unusual to see wildlife here, especially during the early morning or evening hours.
-While it is cool to see any wildlife in person, please keep your distance.
-Bobcats have on occasion attacked both people and pets.
-Although attacks are rare, it is always a possibility.
-View from afar!

 Bobcat sighting in Tucson

-Seeing a cactus silhouette is one of the more memorable and photo worthy experiences you will have in the desert.
-Linda Vista is the perfect place for a sunset hike.
-The trail is always quiet and the views are even more tremendous in the evening.
-Plus, evening hikes offer the added bonus of slightly cooler temperatures.
-Hiking minus the harsh desert sun in your face is definitely a treat!
+Plus evening hikes offer the added bonus of slightly cooler temperatures.
+As someone who hates being in direct sunlight, hiking minus the harsh desert sun in my face is definitely a bonus!
 After one too many hikes with the sun blasting in my face, I always enjoy an evening hike!

 A gorgeous desert sunrise along the Linda Vista trail in Tucson, Arizona

+Tucson is a wonderful foodie city.
+There are so many great local restaurants and coffeeshops.
 Before your hike swing by for a coffee at local roaster Savaya, located just a few minutes down the street.
 They serve fantastic single origin, fair trade coffees which you can sip on a beautiful patio facing the Catalinas.
 This is the perfect place to relax before or after your hike, all while still enjoying the beautiful mountain scenery.

 Where to grab a bite after your hike

-Unfortunately, most of the dining in the area consists of chains, although I will admit the Panera Bread and Chipotle in the plaza right next to the trail offer some incredible views via their patios.
-In terms of local restaurants nearby, Beyond Bread is a decent local Panera Bread-esque chain.
+Unfortunately, most of the dining in the immediate area consists of chains, although I will admit the Panera Bread and Chipotle in the plaza right next to the trailhead offer some incredible views via their patios.
+In terms of local restaurants nearby, Beyond Bread is a decent local Panera Bread-esque local chain.
 Here, you can treat yourself to a sandwiches made with homemade bread, a cup of soup, and a fantastic housemade pastry.

 Sandwich and soup at Beyond Bread in Tucson, Arizona